 Movie Series: Join us throughout the year for screenings of Jewish-themed movies.
 Always free popcorn!

 Knit & Knosh: Experienced and novice knitters and crocheters are welcome for an afternoon of stitching, socializing and noshing on Wednesdays from 1 to 4 p.m.
 Join the gathering at any time.
 Some instruction is offered, but this is not a class.
 Check the events calendar for exact schedule.
 For more information, contact Beth Sholom at 301-663-3437.

 Mah Jongg: Newbies and long-time players are invited to join us each Tuesday at noon for Mah Jongg.

 Dinner Club: Join fellow congregants once a month for an evening of good food and conversation.
-Scrap the cooking and gather on Feb.
-22 at 7 p.m. at a local italian restaurant.
-For details and to RSVP, please contact Liz Koozmin three days in advance at 571-345-8916 or email@example.com.
+Take a break from your Passover preparation and gather on March 29 at 7 p.m. at a local restaurant.
+For details and to RSVP, please contact Liz Koozmin three days in advance at 571-345-8916 or firstname.lastname@example.org.

 Book Group: Book Group generally meets on the fourth Sunday of every other month